qatip/azure-tf-int/README.md

 Michael Coulling-Green
 Email: mcgreen@qa.com

-Please note that this contact address is provi# azure-tf-int
+Please note that this contact address is provided **only for licensing and permissions enquiries**.
+Technical support for the materials is not provided outside of the associated training course.